KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Method

 \subsection{Preliminaries: Group-Based Policy Optimization}

-We consider the standard RL fine-tuning setting, where a language model policy $\pi_\theta$ is optimized to maximize the expected reward of its generated outputs.
+We consider the standard RL fine-tuning setting, where a vision-language model policy $\pi_\theta$ is optimized to maximize the expected reward of its generated outputs.
 The general RL objective is defined as

 where $x \sim X$ denotes an input prompt sampled from the training distribution, $y$ denotes a generated trajectory, $r(y)$ is a scalar reward.

 To improve training stability and reduce gradient variance, recent group-based policy optimization methods sample multiple trajectories for each input prompt and perform group-wise updates.
 A unified Monte-Carlo formulation for such methods can be expressed as